bredele/lego/Readme.md

 ### brick is an [emitter](http://github.com/component/emitter)

-A brick is an observable.
-You can subscribe for any change of data or publish your own events.
+A brick is an observable and allows to get notified when there has been a change of data or in its [state]().

 ```js
 user.on('change hello', function(val) {